 Peabody died in 1922, and two years later the Franciscan Order of Friars Minor purchased his 900 acres.
 Over the years the order sold all but 87 acres, which the Forest Preserve District purchased in 1993, creating Mayslake Forest Preserve.

 Today, Peabody Farms may only exist as a part of DuPage history, but stories of Peabody the gentleman farmer and the role his land played in creating one of the county’s most popular forest preserves live on.
-Visit Mayslake Peabody Estate starting Sept.
-14 for the interactive exhibit Mayslake Farms: A Gentleman’s Dream and discover them all!
+Visit Mayslake Peabody Estate through Nov.
+7 for the interactive exhibit Mayslake Farms: A Gentleman’s Dream and discover them all!

 Check out the blog "A Model of a Thriving Poultry Operation" to get a behind-the-scenes peek at some of the prep work that went into creating the interactive exhibit.